-Transfer the roast a large platter, loosely tent with foil and rest for 30 minutes before serving.
+Transfer the roast to a large platter and loosely tent it with foil.
+Let it rest for 30 minutes before serving.

 Pour in the beef broth and whisk, scraping all the caramelized beef drippings from the bottom of the pan.
 Increase the heat to high and cook the sauce, whisking often, for 10 minutes or until it reduces and thickens slightly.

 Internal Temperature Guide

 Depending on how done you like your prime rib, refer to this guide for internal temperatures.
 Remember, these are the temperatures to remove the beef and not the final temperature.
 The roast will continue to cook after it's removed, this is called sitting time.

 Rare Meat: Remove the roast when the internal temperature reaches 110 F. The final temperature will be about 120 F.

 Medium-Rare Meat: Remove the roast when the internal temperature reaches 120 F. The final temperature will be about 130 F.

 Medium Meat: Remove the roast when the internal temperature reaches 130 F. The final temperature will be about 140 F.